 The Company accounts for its leases under ASC 842, Leases.
 The Company determines if an arrangement is or contains a lease and the classification of that lease at inception of a contract.
-The Company's operating lease assets are included in "operating lease right-of-use assets, net", and the current and non-current portions of the operating lease liabilities are included in "operating lease obligation, current portion", and "operating lease obligation, net of current portion" of the balance sheets.
+The Company's operating lease assets are included in "other long-term assets", and the current and non-current portions of the operating lease liabilities are included in "operating lease obligation, current portion", and "other long-term liabilities", respectively, on the balance sheets.
 The Company's finance lease assets are included in "finance lease right-of-use assets, net", and the current and non-current portions of the finance lease liabilities are included in "finance lease obligation, current portion", and "finance lease obligation, net of current portion", respectively, on the consolidated balance sheets.